Parenting includes teaching life skills your child needs in adulthood. Find activities and ideas to make learning life skills easy and effective.

 “If we want our kids to have a shot at making it in the world as eighteen-year-olds, without the umbilical cord of the cell phone being their go-to solution in all manner of things, they’re going to need a set of basic life skills.”

 I took those skills and found ways we, as parents of younger kids, can do now to raise future adults.
 Here are the eight life skills your child needs, and how to help her learn them today:

 1. Talk to people

 Some young adults still struggle with speaking up for themselves.
 They need parents to negotiate a car loan or secure an apartment.
-Some even are so uncomfortable with conversation they don’t look the other person in the eye.
+Some are even so uncomfortable with conversation that they don’t look the other person in the eye.

-What you can do now: Teach your child how to interact with others, including adults.
+What you can do now: Teach her how to interact with others, including adults.
 Encourage her to make eye contact and say “hello” when someone greets her.
-Expect her to show respect to others.
-And stand back and allow her to speak to others.
+Expect her to show respect to others, and stand back to allow her to speak to others.

-At my six-year-old’s summer camp, parents check in their kids for the day.
-Normally, I stood with my son and told the teacher his name, even long after the first few days.
+For instance, at my then-six-year-old’s summer camp, parents check in their kids for the day.
+Normally, I stood with my son and told the camp counselor his name, even long after the first few days.

 After I read the book, I decided to let him take the lead instead.
 At first, I stood nearby but told him to check himself in.
 A few days later, I stood a few feet away.
 And by the end of camp, I said my goodbye at the entrance.
 He’d learned to do the whole process on his own.

 Encourage your child to ask her teachers for things you normally do.
 Maybe she can place her own orders at restaurants or answer questions that adults ask about her (“How old is she?”).
 Encourage her to speak to others while you hover less and less.
-Practicing these skills starts now when they’re young.
+Practicing these skills starts now while she’s still young.

 2. Find their way around

 What you can do now: In the car, discuss the route you’re taking to get somewhere.
-My six-year-old loves maps and has learned directions, streets and freeways.
-We’ll mention street names as well as the concept north, south, east and west.
+My son loves maps and has learned directions, streets, and freeways.
+We’ll mention street names as well as which direction we’re facing.

-And show them how to get around, such as teaching them to look for oncoming cars before crossing the street.
+And show her how to safely move around public places, such as teaching her to look for oncoming cars before crossing the street.